Anxiety and Family Constellations

 feeling disconnected from themselves or life

-Family Constellations explores whether some forms of anxiety may reflect unresolved dynamics within the larger family system.
+Family Constellations looks at whether some forms of anxiety may reflect unresolved dynamics within the larger family system.

 Questions that may arise include: